San Antonio

 As a new facility that opened in 2023, it houses the Phil Collins Collection.
 The legendary singer and Texas Historian has been collecting Texas artifacts for years.
 In 2014, he donated his collection to the General Land Office and the people of Texas.
 To enter the new collection, a separate ticket is required.
 Adults enter for $14 and kids (12 and younger) enter for $10.

 Located at 300 Alamo Plaza.
 Adult admission to the Alamo is free, though requires a timed-entry ticket.
 Guided tours and self-guided tours are available.
-Open daily from 9 a.m. – 5:30 p.m.
+Open daily from 9 a.m. to 5:30 p.m.
 Note: there is construction in the area.

 The Best 3 Day Itinerary for San Antonio